Human-First-Labs/self-track/README.md

 # Why was this built

 There are a multitude of tracking apps out there.
 All of which do a decent job at what they set out to do.
 However, it has always irked me that something as sensative as what I do on my computer, gets beamed up on the cloud, with only blind faith to hold on to the idea that that information is for my eyes only.
 Therefore, I set out to build a very simple tracking app, that keeps all data local ALWAYS, and can only distribute its findings if you do so manually.
-Apart from this, the app is also a 100% open source, so that the process is fully trustless and transparent.
+Apart from this, the app is also a 100% open source, so that the process is fully transparent.

 Of course there are positives and negatives to this approach, and I will outline them here: